zbalkan/rulevis/README.md

 2. **`analyzer.py`:** Loads the graph file and uses `networkx` to perform complex calculations (descendants, ancestors, etc.).
 It pre-calculates the data needed for the Statistics Panel and the Rule ID Heatmap and saves them to temporary JSON files.
 3. **`visualizer.py`:** A Flask web application that serves the frontend and provides a clean API for the visualization to fetch graph, stats, and heatmap data.
 4. **`graph.js`:** The core frontend logic.
 It uses **D3.js** for the force simulation and user interactions, and renders the main graph to an **HTML Canvas** for high performance.
 The interactive heatmap is rendered using **SVG** for its superior event handling and styling capabilities.

+## Notes

+While the documentation defines <if_level> as another condition creating a parent-child relationship, it has not been used in any built-in rules.
+And as a personal choicem I decided to omit that deliberately.

+There is another `if`, called `<if_fts>`, that is used for *first time seen* events, not creating a parent-child relationship.
+Theefore it is not mentioned.